NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB(A) can be done on whiff
 - 5BB(6A) can be done on whiff
 - 5BBBA(B)
-    - Does 1 more damage
+    - Damage increased from 17 to 18
     - Pushes on block
     - Does not high crush
 - 5BBBA(A)
-    - Does 1 less damage
+    - Damage decreased from 18 to 17
     - Grab follow ups removed
     - But makes an unsubbable knockdown
     - Knockdown starts getting up faster